sakeefh/UGA-Hacks-8/README.md

 # DYP - Do Your Part

-DYP is a React Native app developed to address the shortage of volunteering opportunities for high school students.
+DYP is a React Native app developed to address the shortage of volunteering opportunities for students.
 Our goal is to provide a seamless platform connecting enthusiastic volunteers with organizations, making volunteering more accessible and impactful.

 ## Key Features